azazar/mirrorftp/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file for details.
+MirrorFTP is open-source software licensed under the GNU General Public License v3.0 (GPLv3).
+This license grants you the freedom to use, modify, and distribute the software, provided that any derivative works are also distributed under the same license terms.
+For the full license text and details on your rights and obligations, please visit the [GNU GPLv3 website](https://www.gnu.org/licenses/gpl-3.0.html).